Jio: JioTag

+This tracking device was launched in July 2024 by Reliance Jio, as a successor to JioTag.
+It features Bluetooth 5.3 technology.
+It supports both iOS (iOS 14 and above) and Android (version 9 and above) platforms.

 Jionet Wi-Fi

 Prior to its pan-India launch of 4G data and telephony services, the firm has started providing free Wi-Fi hotspot services in cities throughout India including Surat, Ahmedabad in Gujarat, and Visakhapatnam in Andhra Pradesh, Indore, Jabalpur, Dewas and Ujjain in Madhya Pradesh, select locations of Mumbai in Maharashtra, Kolkata in West Bengal, Lucknow in Uttar Pradesh, Bhubaneswar in Odisha, Mussoorie in Uttarakhand, Collectorate's Office in Meerut, and at MG Road in Vijayawada among others.